dotnet/standard/Microsoft.Packaging.Tools.Trimming/docs/trimming.md

 `$(RootProjectReference)` - Set to `false` to indicate that `ProjectReferences` should not be considered as *[roots](#roots)*.
 Default is `true`.
 `$(TreatMetaPackagesAsTrimmable)` - When set to `true` indicates that meta-packages (packages without any file assets) should be treated as *[trimmable](#trimmable)*.
 Default is `true`.
 `$(TreatMultiPackagesAsTrimmable)` - When set to `true` indicates that multi-packages (packages with more than one file asset) should be treated as *[trimmable](#trimmable)* unless all files are included.
 Default is `false`.
 `$(TreatAllPackagesAsTrimmable)` - When set to `true` indicates that all packages should be treated as *[trimmable](#trimmable)*.
 Default is `false`.
 Note that this has precedence over `TreatMetaPackagesAsTrimmable` and `TreatMultiPackagesAsTrimmable`.
-Setting this to `true` effectively disables all package-graph walking so only static file-dependenices are considered.
+Setting this to `true` effectively disables all package-graph walking so only static file-dependencies are considered.
 `$(TrimFilesIncludeRelatedFiles)` - When set to `true` indicates that related files will be included when the file they are related to is included.
 Default is `true`.
 See [related files](#related-files).
 `$(TrimFilesDirectedGraphFile)` - Set to the path the dependency graph file will be written in DGML format.